'The Bachelor' is looking for love in Japan | The Japan Times

 That “one guy” in the case of “The Bachelor Japan” is 35-year-old Hirotake Kubo.
 Admittedly, he’s fairy tale material: exceedingly handsome, athletic (you can see all his abs), a graduate of the University of Tokyo and an entrepreneur who has just sold his IT company for a huge profit.
 You’d think a man like Kubo has absolutely no trouble getting women but apparently, just “getting women” isn’t what he’s after.

-James Farrell, Amazon’s head of content in the Asia Pacific region, describes Kubo as “a very impressive guy, serious and sincere.
+James Farrell, Amazon Prime Video’s head of content in the Asia Pacific region, describes Kubo as “a very impressive guy, serious and sincere.
 He really wanted to meet the love of his life on this show.
 And he has all these accomplishments but was never arrogant or unpleasant in any situation, which I think is rare in a reality show.”

 And what of the women?